 Patch: an area of land identified by Nova Scotia Environment as having the potential to contribute to the Province’s goal of protecting 12 per cent of its landbase by 2015. (see www.novascotia.ca/nse/12percent/maps.asp#provincial.maps).

-Provincial Park: A park or park reserve administered by the Department of Natural Resources, whether designated by the Provincial Parks Act or not.
+Provincial Park: A park or park reserve administered by the Department of Lands and Forestry, whether designated by the Provincial Parks Act or not.
 Provincial parks system refers collectively to all the provincial parks and park reserves in Nova Scotia.

 Protected Area / Protected Areas System: Land and water dedicated to the protection and maintenance of biological diversity and natural and cultural resources, and managed through legal means.
 Protected areas include wilderness areas, nature reserves, and both national and provincial parks, as well as lands under conservation easement with a land trust, and national wildlife areas.

 Public: Any individual or group of individuals with an interest in, or affected by, the outcomes of a decision.